 Deciding to place your child for adoption in Florida or to adopt a child from Florida is a very big decision.
 Understanding the various steps, regulations, and requirements to pursue adoption in Florida is critical before you take the first step.
-Adoption in Florida is similar to adoption requirements in other states; however, there are some differences that are important to understand as you move forward.
+Adoption in Florida is similar to adoption requirements in other states; however, some differences are important to understand as you move forward.

 Who Can Adopt in Florida?

-Every person who decides to complete an adoption in Florida must meet certain criteria of requirements in order to legally adopt a child.
+Every person who decides to complete an adoption in Florida must meet certain criteria of requirements to legally adopt a child.
 As a birth mother or adoptive parent, many of these requirements may seem obvious.
 But, there are some you may not have thought of before.

 Florida laws on adoption allow for single adults or married couples to adopt a child in Florida.
 Most agencies will have their own requirements on age (minimum and maximum).
-Before 2010, gay, lesbian, and bisexual prospective adoptive parents were unable to adopt, but that law as since been overturned.
+Before 2010, gay, lesbian, and bisexual prospective adoptive parents were unable to adopt, but that law has since been overturned.

-The prospective adoptive family will need to complete a Florida adoption home study in order to be deemed qualified to adopt a child in Florida.
+The prospective adoptive family will need to complete a Florida adoption home study to be deemed qualified to adopt a child in Florida.
 The home study will include background checks on every person over the age of 12 in the home.
 They will also need to complete FBI fingerprint checks.
 The home study will include interviews with the adults and children in the home.
 It will include a tour of the home by a licensed social worker who will determine whether the home is fit for a child in terms of space, safety, and childproofing measures.
 The home study will determine if the adoptive parents are sufficiently healthy physically, emotionally, and financially to adopt a child.
 If they are a faith-based agency, they may require the adoptive family to get letters from their house of worship and be spiritually healthy as well.
 The home study will include letters of recommendation from friends and teachers of any children in the home, as well as medical records, driving records, and birth certificates.
 It is a lengthy process to ensure the prospective adoptive family is prepared and safe to raise another child.
-This will give birth parents peace of mind as they make a decision on placing their baby for adoption in Florida.
+This will give birth parents peace of mind as they decide on placing their baby for adoption in Florida.

 Adoption from Foster Care in Florida

-Prospective families who are interested in becoming a foster parent in order to complete an adoption in Florida must understand the process of adoption from foster care specific to the state of Florida.
-A prospective adoptive parent will be diligently working with the individuals in the child’s life, like a court ad litem, CASA workers, social workers, teachers, and counselors to see if everything is being done to reunite the child with his or her biological family.
+Prospective families who are interested in becoming foster parents to complete an adoption in Florida must understand the process of adoption from foster care specific to the state of Florida.
+A prospective adoptive parent will be diligently working with the individuals in the child’s life, like a court ad litem, CASA workers, social workers, teachers, and counselors to see if everything is being done to reunite the child with his or her her her biological family.
 Sometimes, however, this is not possible.
 Understand that prospective adoptive parents may have an opportunity to adopt their child through foster care in Florida, but it may not always work out that way.
 Children who are not able to return to their biological families for numerous reasons may be eligible for adoption in Florida.
 Others may age out of the foster care system without ever joining a forever family.
 Prospective adoptive parents can play an important role in the child’s life to ensure they have permanency.
-It is also important to understand some other risks, such as the likelihood and danger of foster children who run away from their foster home.
-If you are interested in adopting a child in Florida through the foster care system, parents can begin by looking at photolistings of available children.
+It is also important to understand some other risks, such as the likelihood and danger of foster children who run away from their foster homes.
+If you are interested in adopting a child in Florida through the foster care system, parents can begin by looking at photo listings of available children.
 Many of the children available for adoption in Florida are older or in sibling groups who are in critical need of a permanent, loving family before they age out of the system.
 It is critical to understand that the process of adoption in Florida is different for adopting a child or children from foster care.
 Many parents wonder how long it takes to adopt from foster care in the state of Florida.
 This all depends on the specific situation.